 Beyond the economics, tea trade revolved around relationships established between cultures that formed binding links between empires and communities, however small and seemingly insignificant.
 In time, tea spread to every point of the compass through the efforts of mortals.
 For thirteen centuries, the flow of tea continued; no war, drought, nor shifting political landscape ebbed the flow of tea.

 For almost four decades, Tenzin (a common name in Tibetan meaning “the holder of teachings or Buddhist Dharma”) bought, traded, and wandered along the Himalayan corridors.
 Fluent in several languages, he spoke endearingly of the Tea Horse Road as a corridor into other worlds.
 “How else could I have seen other places?” he wondered.

 “When you travel over the passes and through blizzards, you appreciate how small you are and how nature can ‘take’ you at any moment.
 I also think the journeys added to tea’s value, having traveled so far over so many lands.

 “Those that received and consumed the teas often thought about these journeys and so tea has always been considered special,” he added.

 Jeff Fuchs spent seven and a half months traversing the Tea Horse Road.
-His travels will be featured in a Canadian Broadcasting Corp.
-(CBC) documentary July 23, 2017.
+His travels were featured in a Canadian Broadcasting Corp.
+(CBC) documentary that aired in July 2017.
 His book, Ancient Tea Horse Road: Travels with the Last of the Himalayan Muleteers, is available in hardcover and on Kindle.
 Jeff is co-founder of Canadian-based Jalam Teas.

 See full bio.